cllei12/online-attitudes-MedTreatments/index.md

 ## Conclusion

 - The histograms in data exploration shows that male contraceptives has been a topic of interest in the recent years compared to the early 2010's with the greatest number of posts and comments in 2021.
 Still, only a small number of users participate in multiple number of submissions with the greater majority of users were only in one male contraceptive Reddit post.
-- Based on our analysis, a majority of the comments were identified to originate from the United States, especially states with major metropolitan cities like California, Texas, Florida, and New York.
+- The majority of the comments were identified to originate from the United States, especially states with major metropolitan cities like California, Texas, Florida, and New York.
 - The sentiment analysis demonstrates a slight positive to neutral sentiment towards male contraceptives.
-Furthermore, the sentiment score has remained unchanged throughout the 12 years time frame.
-The stable sentiment is likely due to the absence of a male contraceptive product.
+Furthermore, the sentiment score has remained stable throughout the 12 years time frame, which is likely due to the absence of a male contraceptive product.
-- The generated topics regarding contraceptives are related to possible side effects, and family planning, and new male birth control methods.
+- The generated topics regarding contraceptives are related to possible side effects, and family planning, and new male contraceptive product.